Mel Hancock

 Melton D. "Mel" Hancock (September 14, 1929 – November 6, 2011) was a member of the United States House of Representatives from Missouri's 7th congressional district.

 Early life

-Hancock was born in Cape Fair, Stone County, Missouri and in 1936 started school in Carthage, Missouri.
-From 1936 to 1941 he attended school in Springfield, Missouri.
+Hancock was born in Cape Fair, Missouri.
+In 1936, he started school in Carthage, Missouri.
+From 1936 to 1941, he attended school in Springfield, Missouri.
 During World War II from 1941 to 1945, he attended school in Amarillo, Texas; Topeka, Kansas and Sioux City, Iowa.
 From 1945 to 1947, he attended high school in Springfield, Missouri, graduating in 1947.
-He received his B.S. from Southwest Missouri State (now Missouri State University) in 1951.
+He received his Bachelor of Science degree from Southwest Missouri State University (now Missouri State University) in 1951.